 She saw me look up at her, and she apologized for disturbing me.
 When I told her I didn't mind, she went on to explain that she was talking to her husband who she had just lost a few months ago.
 She didn’t live nearby and didn’t get to come out to visit much.
 She had been crying a little as she talked to him, but I could see that the talking and the sadness ultimately made her feel better.
 His headstone gave her a physical object to allow her to talk at as if she was talking to her husband, even if he couldn’t answer her back.

 Another time, I was visiting a local cemetery, and a car pulled up to the side of the road.
 A woman in a wedding dress got out and laid flowers on a headstone belonging to a husband and wife.
 I assumed they were her parents and that she wanted to see them before she got married.
 She stayed a few minutes.
 I could tell that she was crying, but I maintained my distance until after she left.

 We don’t get to decide when we lose people in our lives, but we do get to decide how we handle that loss.
-If talking to a headstone works, I say do it.
+If visiting and even talking to a headstone works for you, I say do it.